remy/remysharp.com/public/drafts/one-devtools-trick.md

-# One devtools trick I'm sure you won't know!
+# One weird devtool trick this developer uses. {$experts} hate him!

 For reasons that say more about me than anything else, those posts entitled "3 things you didn't know about XYZ" always bugged me.
 Lately they've softer to "you probably didn't know".
 But being a smug know-it-all, when it comes to devtools, I tend to know (*nearly*) all the tricks.

-So here's one that even surprised me.
+Anyway, here's my contribution!

 <!--more-->

 ## $$ > $

-Hopefully you already know that if the `$` namespace isn't taken already, devtools will give you access (from inside the console only) to a `$` function that you can pass a CSS expression and it will return the first matching DOM node:
+Hopefully you already know that if the `$` name space isn't taken already, devtools will give you access (from inside the console only) to a `$` function that you can pass a CSS expression and it will return the first matching DOM node:

 ```